talosh/flameTimewarpML/README.md

 * ~~Add generalization logic to training script~~ done
 * Refine batch retime script
-* Share pre-trained weights for flownet4 as a starting point.
-This will allow to start using it in prod.
+* Share pre-trained weights for flownet4 to enable using it in prod with command line.
 * Optimize memory usage for Flownet4
 * Add Fluidmorph and Interpolate logic to new Flame script.
 * Add "Allow paint-in" switch for inference.